jehadnasser/vagrant-react-articles-sprig-boot-rest-api/README.md

    <lohmann.andre (at) gmail (dot) com>

 ## content

+!!!
+SPRING BOOT REST API IS STILL IN DEVElOPMENT !!!

 Evaluating the development of an articles app based on react, bootstrap and json-server backend.